-Most of us are familiar with photographs of hunger in countries like Ethiopia, India and Vietnam—images of wide-eyed children with distended bellies and withered limbs.
+Most of us are familiar with photographs of hunger in developing countries—images of wide-eyed children with distended bellies and withered limbs.
 That's not what hunger looks like in America.

 Hunger is often hidden in the U.S. It's a father skipping a meal so he can pay the rent.
 It's a mother going to bed without dinner so her son has enough to eat.
 It's a grandmother eating one meal a day so she can afford medication.